expo/expo/docs/versions/unversioned/react-native/touchablehighlight.md

 ### `onHideUnderlay`

-Called immediately after the underlay is hidden
+Called immediately after the underlay is hidden.

 | Type     | Required |
 | -------- | -------- |